 The National Standards for Court-Connected Mediation Programs are also valuable.
 These annotated standards cover every aspect of mediation programs.

 Lawyers educating about ADR

-- Court ADR Pocket Guide – A quick tour through the what, how and why of court ADR
+- Court ADR Basics – This provides a quick tour through the what, how and why of court ADR

 - "Alternative Dispute Resolution: Options for Resolving Your Dispute" from the California Judicial Council – A guide for those new to ADR, it includes information on major dispute resolution processes and when they are most appropriate.